 Date of Authorship for this Version

 Tyler, Tom R., "Mechanisms for eliciting cooperation in counter-terrorism policing: Evidence from the United Kingdom" (2011).
 Faculty Scholarship Series.
-Paper 4183.
+4183.